EmmaFrith/my-language-learning/README.md

 ![Screenshot showing the home page with one word and one phrase](./images/one-word.png)

-Screenshot showing the home page with no words and phrases.
+Screenshot showing the home page with one word and one phrase.